-For each of the four areas reviewed, the Authority assessed the Firm's policies and procedures and obtained evidence of the implementation of the Firm's policies.
+For each of the five areas reviewed, the Authority assessed the Firm's policies and procedures and obtained evidence of the implementation of the Firm's policies.

-In 2020, the Authority selected a sample of one audit of a PIE.
-For the audit selected, the Authority evaluated the quality of evidence across the following audit areas
+In 2021, the Authority selected a sample of two audits of PIEs.
+For the audits selected, the Authority evaluated the quality of the audit planning and the communications with those charged with governance:

-- audit planning

-- communications with those charged with governance

-- · completion areas.

-For the audit selected, the Authority also evaluated the quality of audit evidence across additional audit areas.
-The additional audit areas were selected at the discretion of the Authority, taking into consideration the specific risks pertaining to the audit as well as other areas of focus for the Authority.
+The Authority also evaluated the quality of audit evidence across additional audit areas.
+The additional audit areas were selected at the discretion of the Authority, taking into consideration the specific risks pertaining to the audit and other areas of focus for the Authority and for the PIE audits selected included: